What is consolidated freight and why is it important?

 Time consumption: As briefly mentioned before, consolidated shipments can occasionally (typically) take more time than other FTL shipping methods due to the need for additional steps within the process (consolidation and deconsolidation).
 Before planning a consolidated shipment, shippers must be aware of the entire process and plan accordingly.

-Is consolidated shipping a good option for me?
+Are consolidated shipments a good option for me?

-Consolidated shipping by ground is a cheap (cost effective) and efficient way to move freight.
+Consolidated shipping by ground is a cost-effective and efficient way to move freight.
 This type of method is ideal for someone who is transporting palletized freight.
-One of the requirements of palletized shipping is that it has to be able to move seamlessly across the dock.
+One of the requirements of palletized shipping is that it must be able to move seamlessly across the dock.
 Clearing a customer’s dock creates a more organized and productive distribution center.

-It’s crucial that shippers have a complete understanding of the way consolidation works in order to ensure proper delivery.
+It’s crucial that shippers have a complete understanding of the way consolidated freight works is to ensure proper delivery.
 One of the best practices of consolidated shipping is to use a dependable consolidator with proven experience so you can ensure your shipments will be properly accounted for.

 Do you have a shipment to book?